CorEnergy Infrastructure Trust (NYSE:CORR) Earns Hold Rating from Analysts at StockNews.com

-StockNews.com started coverage on shares of CorEnergy Infrastructure Trust (NYSE:CORR – Free Report) in a research note released on Thursday morning.
+StockNews.com initiated coverage on shares of CorEnergy Infrastructure Trust (NYSE:CORR – Free Report) in a research report report published on Friday morning.
 The firm issued a hold rating on the asset manager’s stock.

-Hedge funds and other institutional investors have recently modified their holdings of the stock.
-Renaissance Technologies LLC bought a new position in CorEnergy Infrastructure Trust during the second quarter valued at approximately $55,000.
-Jane Street Group LLC purchased a new stake in shares of CorEnergy Infrastructure Trust in the fourth quarter worth $29,000.
-Finally, Moneta Group Investment Advisors LLC increased its stake in shares of CorEnergy Infrastructure Trust by 80,730.5% in the fourth quarter.
-Moneta Group Investment Advisors LLC now owns 16,267,943 shares of the asset manager’s stock worth $34,000,000 after purchasing an additional 16,247,817 shares in the last quarter.
-Hedge funds and other institutional investors own 8.28% of the company’s stock.
+Large investors have recently bought and sold shares of the company.
+Jane Street Group LLC bought a new position in shares of CorEnergy Infrastructure Trust in the 4th quarter worth about $29,000.
+Renaissance Technologies LLC acquired a new stake in CorEnergy Infrastructure Trust during the second quarter worth about $55,000.
+Finally, Moneta Group Investment Advisors LLC lifted its holdings in CorEnergy Infrastructure Trust by 80,730.5% in the fourth quarter.
+Moneta Group Investment Advisors LLC now owns 16,267,943 shares of the asset manager’s stock worth $34,000,000 after acquiring an additional 16,247,817 shares during the last quarter.
+Institutional investors own 8.28% of the company’s stock.

 CorEnergy Infrastructure Trust Company Profile